iommirocks/iommi/docs/dev_tools.rst

 Dev tools
 =========

-iommi ships with several integrated tools to make it faster to develop.
+iommi ships with several integrated tools to increase your development speed.
 They are shown on iommi pages when `settings.DEBUG` is `True`.
 Some are always active and some are optional and needs to be added to your project.